civic-community/civic-angular-plugin/README.md

 Civic [Secure Identity Platform (SIP)](https://www.civic.com/products/secure-identity-platform) API client implemented in Ruby.

 **Welcome Bounty Hunters!** Part of your job will be filling out the below.
 We've includes a place holder notes to help with the structure.
-See[REQUIREMENTS.md](REQUIREMENTS.md) and [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
+See [requirements](REQUIREMENTS.md) and [contributing](CONTRIBUTING.md) to get started.

 ## Geting Started